 Governments are democratically elected to address these problems—but can’t do so alone.
 Success requires a systems-based approach that takes into account the values of citizens, identifies leverage points for intervention, and builds collaboration among multiple actors.

 How to achieve that?
-Shauna Sylvester and Sebastian Merz of Simon Fraser University in Burnaby, BC, and Dr Martin Carcasson of Colorado State University discuss how to achieve that participatory systems change.
+Sebastian Merz and Robin Prest of the Morris Wosk Centre for Dialogue at Simon Fraser University in Burnaby, BC, and Dr Martin Carcasson of Colorado State University, will discuss how to achieve that participatory systems change.
 Their work builds on the work of over a dozen thought leaders, who met in Whistler, BC, in 2016.

 When you register, remember the two-stage process: your confirmation email will contain a link to our webinar provider site.
 Just fill in that form to receive your login information.

 Home • About Us • Membership Core Services • Events • Chapters • Blog